Community Cat Trap-Neuter-Return Program

 Place a towel or blanket over the trap when the cat is caught to keep it calm during transport for surgery.
 Get more information and view picture of the required covering over the trap.

-Feral cats are sterilized, vaccinated for rabies, implanted with a microchip, left ear-tipped (the universal sign for feral/outdoor community cats that have been spayed or neutered), and returned to their colony.
-If you don't want the ear to be tipped, regular sterilization fees of $75 will apply.
-Please be advised that to prevent suffering from non-treatable injuries or illness, feral cats may be humanely euthanized if determined necessary by the licensed veterinarian.
+Feral cats are sterilized, vaccinated for rabies, implanted with a microchip, left ear-tipped (the universal sign for feral/outdoor community cats that have been spayed or neutered), and returned to the caretaker.
+Please be advised that to prevent suffering from non-treatable injuries or illness, feral cats may be humanely euthanized if determined necessary by our licensed veterinarian.

 5. Post-surgery care and release.